ptj92e/Note-Taker/README.md

 ![Note Taker](/images/NoteTaker.png)

+If you would like to see the deployed version of this app, please follow this link: https://warm-refuge-36790.herokuapp.com/

 ## Express
 Express was the main module we used for the functionality of the server.
 Using the different express methods get, post, and delete, I passed in the routes into those requests and added a handler that utilized the fs module to read and write files based on the request.